minimallinux/sage-bootstrap-starter/README.md

 # [Bedrock](https://roots.io/bedrock/)
 [![Build Status](https://travis-ci.org/roots/bedrock.svg)](https://travis-ci.org/roots/bedrock)

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.
-This one includes two starter Sage 8 themes, one with with Bootstrap 3.3 and Font Awesome and quite a few other features, the other one is more barebones.
+This one includes two starter Sage 8 themes, one with with Bootstrap 3.3 and Font Awesome and quite a few other features, the other one is more barebones but with a few extra js libraries.

 You can also add other themes or starter themes in to /web/app/themes directory to work on those.